Referring a Patient

 A leader in personalized eating disorder treatment for people of all ages and genders since 1993, The Emily Program is your best choice for a patient referral if you suspect an eating disorder.
-Talk to one of our professionals today at 1-888-EMILY-77 (1-888-364-5977) or send your patient to our online form to request an eating disorder assessment.
+Talk to one of our professionals today at 1-888-EMILY-77 (1-888-364-5977) or refer a patient through our online form so we can schedule an eating disorder assessment.
 We’re here to help.

 When To Refer A Patient To The Emily Program

 As with other mental and physical disorders, a healthcare professional must recognize the signs of a problem or potential problem, and then intervene effectively.
 If you suspect food, body image, weight, and/or eating issues, the American Academy of Family Physicians and American Psychiatric Association suggest that you act quickly.